-Using the stored somatic embryo-based transformation system, to date we have produced 400 genetically modified grape plants across four different varieties for principle investigators studying strategies that may be effective against Pierces Disease (figure 3)
+Using the stored somatic embryo-based transformation system, to date we have produced 485 genetically modified grape plants across five different genotypes for principle investigators studying strategies to combat Pierces Disease (figure 5).

-Figure 3.
-The number of transgenic plant lines produced to date for PIs testing various strategies to combat Pierces Disease
+Figure 5.
+The number of transgenic plant lines produced to date for PIs testing various strategies to combat Pierces Disease.

-A summary table of our transformation progress with all the rootstock and scion genotypes is presented at the end of this report in Table 7.
+A summary table of our transformation progress with all the rootstock and scion genotypes is presented at the end of this report in Table 5.